-The veterinary vaccines market was valued at USD 8,796 million in 2019 and is expected to grow with a CAGR of 7.2% during the forecast period.
+The global veterinary vaccines market size was valued at USD 10775.47 million in 2022.
+It is projected to reach USD 19710.51 million by 2031, growing at a CAGR of 6.94% during the forecast period (2023–2031).

 The COVID-19 outbreak has created havoc across the globe.
 The disruption in the supply chain has compelled the government to closely work with the veterinary vaccine manufacturers in order to maintain the supply chain.
 For instance, the FDA’s Center for Veterinary Medicine (CVM) has taken several steps to mitigate the shortage of veterinary vaccines.